kristianalnaes/azdo-pipeline-snippets/Extension/README.md

 ## Inserting Snippets

-Inside any a YAML file, start typing azdo to see a list of snippets availible.
+Inside any YAML file, start typing azdo to see a list of snippets availible.
 Select the snippet to insert and update any required values.

 ![skeleton](https://raw.githubusercontent.com/sam-cogan/arm-snippets-vscode/master/Extension/images/skeleton.gif)